Creating a Career Development Plan: Tips and Strategies

 - What are the smallest steps I can take to achieve my long-term objectives?

-After you’ve developed your short-term career plan, you should create an actionable list of steps required to achieve each target.
+After you’ve developed your short-term career development plan, make an actionable plan of the steps that are necessary to accomplish each desired goal.

 Implement Your Plan

-The last step is to execute your career development plan.
-It involves reviewing the progress you have made and making adjustments when necessary.
-Continuously reviewing progress helps you concentrate on what is most effective to improve your own personal performance and provides opportunities to think about the challenges you have faced in the past.
+The last step is to execute the career development plan.
+It involves reviewing the progress made and altering your plan if needs arise.
+Regularly evaluating progress ensures you stay focused on what works to improve your own personal performance and also provides you with the opportunity to reflect on challenges faced so far.

 | Benefits of Creating a Career Development Plan |